 This guide provides an introduction to selected electronic resources for Korean studies.
 Most are available online, but some are digital products in other formats (e.g. CD-ROM) are also included.
 Please note that this is not intended to be a comprehensive list and that some sites may require subscription or registration.
 The majority of resources selected are primarily or entirely in Korean.

-For more information on scholarly resources for Korean studies available at Harvard, please contact Mikyung Kang, Librarian for the Korean Collection of Harvard-Yenching Library; the Harvard-Yenching Library reference desk; or see Korean Studies at Harvard below.
+For more information on scholarly resources for Korean studies available at Harvard, please contact Mikyung Kang, Librarian for the Korean Collection of Harvard-Yenching Library or the Harvard-Yenching Library reference desk.

 The following guides may be helpful to students and scholars of East Asia: